-With its modern classical architectural lines, seamless connection to an existing gallery building and flawless attention to detail both inside and out, The Lois and Robert F. Erburu Gallery is a new 16,000-sq.-ft. addition to the Huntington Library, Art Collections, and Botanical Gardens in San Marino, CA. The Gallery consists of 8,000 sq. ft. of modern, state-of-the-art gallery space, and 8,000 sq. ft. of storage area.
-The project is hailed as the newest showcase for the Huntington's impressive European art collections and, ultimately, for its growing American art collection.
+With its modern classical architectural lines, seamless connection to an existing gallery building and flawless attention to detail both inside and out, The Lois and Robert F. Erburu Gallery was a new 16,000-sq.-ft. addition to the Huntington Library, Art Collections, and Botanical Gardens in San Marino, CA. The Gallery consists of 8,000 sq. ft. of modern, state-of-the-art gallery space, and 8,000 sq. ft. of storage area.
+The project was hailed as the newest showcase for the Huntington's impressive European art collections and, ultimately, for its growing American art collection.

 Key elements of the gallery include a glass loggia that sweeps along the front that communicates with the gardens outside by providing for the viewing of sculpture with the Brown Garden and the San Gabriel Mountains as a backdrop.
 The building's interior space features four square and three rectangular galleries with an octagonal room at its center.
 The elegantly outlined, cleanly detailed, and contemplative spaces are lighted with a combination of natural and incandescent light.